 The Burrow Nomad tops our list of small sofas because it’s comfortable and highly customizable, allowing you to select a sofa that caters to your individual tastes and evolves with your changing needs.
 If you're specifically looking for a sectional, the Mercury Row Morpheus Reversible Sectional is worth checking out.
 It has a sleek, modern design and comes in a variety of colors—all at a great price.

 What to Look for in a Sofa for a Small Space

-You want to choose something that’s comfortable and durable, and you also want to consider how much use your piece will get and how much maintenance you’re willing to put into your investment.
-If kids and pets aren’t clambering onto your couch, you may be able to get away with a linen option.
-With pets or children in the fam, you’re going to want a more stain-resistant option like microfiber.
+You want to choose something that's comfortable and durable and also consider how much use your piece will get and how much maintenance you're willing to put into your investment.
+If kids and pets aren't clambering onto your couch, you might be able to get away with a linen option.
+With pets or children, you're going to want a more stain-resistant option like microfiber.
 Its tight weave makes liquids bead up on the surface, giving you more time to tackle a spill before it sinks in.

 Velvet is also, perhaps surprisingly, easier to clean than many alternatives.
 When choosing a velvet couch, just be sure to select one with a minimum rub count of 15,000+.
 (This rating is a testament to the number of abrasions the fabric can withstand before showing signs of wear.)
 With velvet, you'll also have to consider ways to reduce exposure to sunlight to avoid premature fading.

 Unlike most other upholstery materials, leather and faux leather can get better with age as they develop a nice patina.
-However, these materials are more susceptible to scratches and puncturing and may not be the best option for those with pets.
+However, these materials are more susceptible to scratches and puncturing and might not be the best option for those with pets or kids.